Let's do this and get recognized!

 Liquids such as beer, wine, maple syrup, vinegar, and fruit juices may not be filtered, defoamed, or clarified with animal products.

-Products must not have involved animal testing of ingredients or finished products by the manufacturer after the year 2009 for any type of research whatsoever to include environmental safety, feed or nutrition trials, toxicity testing, or animal tests or trials "as required by law" to include third-party testing and may not be tested in the future.
+Products must not have involved animal testing of ingredients or finished products by the manufacturer after the year 2009 for any type of research or testing purposes whatsoever to include environmental safety, feed or nutrition trials, toxicity testing, or animal tests or trials "as required by law" to include third-party testing and may not be tested in the future.

 Products may not contain any animal-derived GMO's or animal-derived genes used to manufacture ingredients or finished product.